The competition for your tourism dollar in Gatlinburg is fierce.

-Personally, I prefer Anakeesta’s views.
+Personally, I prefer Anakeesta’s views of the Smokies.
 I like to be able to look out over the mountains without seeing the town.
 Anakeesta gives you both a great view of the mountains and of the town.

 However, I will say, your ticket up the mountain at Anakeesta is really just a starting point.
 I feel like you’re ultimately likely to spend a lot more money on a trip to Anakeesta than the SkyLift.

 The SkyLift does have the glass-bottomed bridge – a major selling point that Anakeesta can’t match.

 Honesty, I think you can’t go wrong with either one.
 You’re going to get amazing views and enjoy more of the Great Smoky Mountains National Park area.

 The park is located at 765 Parkway in downtown Gatlinburg.
 For tickets or more information about SkyLift, visit their website.

 Have you visited the Gatlinburg SkyLift?
 Tell us what you think in the comments.